A Tougher Road With Biden: The World Leaders Who Banked On Trump

 What Might Happen To U.S.-Turkey Relations Under A President Biden

 The two leaders have had a bumpy relationship, but Turkish President Recep Tayyip Erdogan also understood the benefit of a good rapport with Trump and preying on his instincts — particularly one that has to do with Trump's anathema of having U.S. troops in the "endless wars."
-With one phone call last year, Erdogan got Trump to move U.S. troops in Syria out of the way so that Turkish soldiers could attack Kurdish forces, forces who were U.S. allies in the fight against ISIS.
+With one phone call last year, Erdogan got Trump to move U.S. troops in Syria out of the way so that Turkish soldiers could attack Kurdish forces, which were U.S. allies in the fight against ISIS.
 Still, though Trump has called Erdogan a "good friend," he also at one point threatened to "totally destroy and obliterate" the Turkish economy.

 How it might change under Biden

 For one thing, it might become more predictable.
-Turkey might find that it has to rein in the adventurous foreign policy it enjoyed under Trump.
+Turkey might find it has to rein in the adventurous foreign policy it enjoyed under Trump.

 Biden would also most likely pressure Turkey on its human rights record — particularly its jailing of journalists and other critics.
 Significant issues also divide Ankara and Washington, including Turkey's purchase of Russian missiles.